With control of U.S. House, Democrats will seek to rein in Trump

 In the 36 gubernatorial contests, Democrats won governorships in several states that supported Trump in 2016 but lost high-profile races in Florida and Ohio.

-Democrats could make life difficult for Trump by launching another congressional investigation into allegations of Russian interference on his behalf in the 2016 election.
+Democrats could infuriate Trump by launching another congressional investigation into allegations of Russian interference on his behalf in the 2016 election.
 A federal probe by U.S. Special Counsel Robert Mueller into Russia’s role in that election is ongoing.

-Moscow denies meddling and Trump denies any collusion.
+Moscow denies meddling and Trump, calling the Mueller probe a witchhunt, denies any collusion.

 A House majority would be enough to impeach Trump if evidence surfaced of collusion by his campaign, or of obstruction by the president of the federal investigation.
 But Congress could not remove him from office without a conviction by a two-thirds majority in the Republican-controlled Senate, an unlikely scenario.